medizininformatik-initiative/feasibility-backend/README.md

 ## Support for self-signed certificates

-The feasibility backend supports the use of self-signed certificates from your own CAs.
+The dataportal backend supports the use of self-signed certificates from your own CAs.
-On each startup, the feasibility backend will search through the folder /app/certs inside the container, add all found CA *.pem files to a java truststore and start the application with this truststore.
+On each startup, the dataportal backend will search through the folder /app/certs inside the container, add all found CA *.pem files to a java truststore and start the application with this truststore.

 Using docker-compose, mount a folder from your host (e.g.: ./certs) to the /app/certs folder,